Skip to content

 In the same way that assets (for example, a chair) in an Archilogic floor plan are instances of the same product, component instances within an Archilogic floor plan are tied to a source component.

-If you create a component once, you can reuse its instances as many times as you wish in the same floor plan.
-The benefit of a component is that you can adjust the source component and see your changes reflected wherever you have used the instances of said component within the same floor plan.
-This means that you could, for example, replace the chair within the source component, and wherever you used the instance of this component, you would see the new chair where the old one used to be.
+If you create a component once, you can reuse its instances as many times as you wish in the same or in different floor plans.
+The benefit of a component is that you can adjust the source component and see your changes reflected wherever you have used the instances of said component.

 Create components